tusharsappal/spotifyrecruitmentproblem/README.md

 4. The Sikuli and the JUnit dependencies are already built into the system on which the test scripts are to be run.
 5. The test case assumes that the login , Desktop client , Spotify's back-end functionalities to work at the time when the test case runs.
 6. I assume that UI Rendering and Opening of tabs , logging in etc takes around 3 seconds at max and I have defined that value as the deafult waiting time in the Configs.
+7. I have written a single test case around the workflow , like for the login workflow using the valid Credentials there can be many test cases like checking for the upper limit of the user name , password and with what all different characters one can use to form the password.

 ### Special Test Case that was Automated
 I added a special Test case around __New Play List Creation__ in the test script `TestNewPlayListCreation.java`.
 Since Spotify is a music sreaming app and it out of bo support different compilation of songs , the user is actively involved in creating his / her own mix /collection of songs bundled in the form of playlist for different occasions like a user can create a playlist for running / gym or he / she can create one for office work.